execution-flows/fy/documentation_site/docs/tutorial/property/property.md

 # What are properties?

-`Execution Flow (fy)` properties allow you to define flow attributes that can be accessed in a controlled manner.
+_Execution Flows_ ___fy___ properties allow you to define flow attributes that can be accessed in a controlled manner.
 These properties can either be abstract or implemented returning a constant or computed value.

 ## Abstract Property Implementation